Best Dental Hygiene Schools in California – 2023

 The full-time, 4-semester dental hygiene associate degree program is offered in a cohort format, meaning you will move through the coursework, together with your peers.
 To complete the coursework, you must attend classes and practical training on its campus along with clinical rotations at affiliated clinical sites.
 Oral Biology, oral radiography, oral pathology, local anesthesia, periodontology, pharmacology, dental specialties, nutrition in dentistry are some of the courses you will take.
 In order to graduate you must complete all courses with a minimum grade “C.”

-Dental Hygienist Career Outlook in California - 2019
+Dental Hygienist Career Information For California - 2023

 How Many Dental Hygienists are Currently Employed in CA?